-WHAT: Come sit at my table and write with me.
-You and I and others will become the writing circle.
-I’m calling mine The Write Way.
-I will provide the writing prompts that launch us into timed writing sessions.
-All you need is pen, paper and a willingness to sit, write and share with others, and respond to what you hear.
+WHAT: Come sit in my “Zoom Room” and write with me.
+You and I and others will become the Writing Circle.
+I will provide the writing prompts (usually poems) that launch us into timed writing sessions (typically 20 minutes each).
+All you need is pen and paper (or laptop) and a willingness to write, share with others, and respond to what you hear.
 It’s about showing up on the page, and showing up for each other in support.

 WHY: The cheerleader in me wants to encourage and support other writers.
 Everyone has a voice that deserves to be heard!
 The solitary writer in me wants to create a community of writers because writing can be lonely work.
 I believe in breaking that isolation.
-The exceptional procrastinator in me knows if I schedule myself to write with others, I will actually do it.
-Accountability.
-Need I say more?

-- We begin promptly at the start time, with a few minutes of guided meditation to get grounded and present.
-(Don’t let that word “meditation” scare you.
-We’re just going to get quiet, together and consciously.)
+- We begin promptly at the start time, with a moment of stillness and quiet to get grounded and present.

-- I will provide 2-3 prompts each time we gather.
-The prompts will vary: poems, prose, single-sentence quotes, a word or two, images, aromas, objects, music and even flavors.
+- I will provide 1-2 prompts each time we gather.
+The prompts are typically poems.

-- I will read the literary prompts out loud, and in the case of non-literary prompts, items will be passed around.
-We will write for timed sessions lasting 10-20 minutes.
+- I will read the prompts out loud.
+We will write for timed sessions lasting about 20 minutes.
 Your writing may launch from the prompt provided, but if something else is begging to be written, by all means, go for it.

 - After writing, we will each read what we’ve written out loud to the group.
 This is optional, but you will get much more from the experience if you participate fully.
 However, no pressure.

 - We will then offer positive feedback to the writer following the AWA guidelines (which will be explained).
 Providing feedback is optional, but again, there is much to be gained from both receiving and giving feedback.
 The feedback offered to the writers in our Circle is always positive.
 You will get a sense of what your strengths are and what others appreciate about your writing.
 This is about encouraging your writer’s soul to come out and play.
-This is not about conforming to someone else’s idea about what “good writing” is.
+This is not about conforming to someone else’s idea of what “good writing” is.
 This is not a writing critique group.

-- Rinse & repeat once or twice (with short breaks), depending on our pace and time remaining.
+- Rinse & repeat, depending on our pace and time remaining.

 - The AWA Method is surprisingly effective for calling forth The Muse and silencing that pesky Inner Critic.
 This is a place where your unique voice is welcome.
 The environment will be supportive, encouraging and safe.
 That is my promise to you.

 WHO SHOULD ATTEND?

 - Do you already write?
 Do you have a project underway?
 Have you been toying with the idea of writing something new or different?
 Are you dipping your toe into the writing pond for the first time?
-If you answered “yes” to any of these questions, The Write Way Writing Circle is for you.
+If you answered “yes” to any of these questions, The “Write” Way is for you.